Changissnz/nu_merchant_principal/README.md

 operandi.
 The vulture, the gray-zone creature that it is, makes for a potent case study in the blurring of game theory payoff labels.

+The vulture, the spectator, not the spectated, exists in a few paradigms featuring them as the star of the show.